 1) Has the following responsibilities under the Act:

 A) Review consolidation plans to ensure technical compliance with 83 Ill.
 Adm.
-Code 725 or 1325.400, whichever is applicable; and
+Code 1324.200 and 1325; and

 B) Review requests for waiver to ensure technical compliance with ETSA Section 15.4a(c).

+C) Review modification plans to ensure technical compliance with 83 Ill.
+Adm.
+Code 1324.310 and 1325.

 2) Pursuant to ETSA Section 10, is authorized to set technical standards for the provisioning of 9-1-1 authorities throughout the State of Illinois.